IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

  .. note::

-    The balance change is actually a :hsobj:`Plutus.Contract.Test.ContractModel.Symbolics.SymValue`, not a :hsobj:`Plutus.V1.Ledger.Value.Value`, but as you can see it *contains* a :hsobj:`Plutus.V1.Ledger.Value.Value`, which is all we care about right now.
+    The balance change is actually a :hsobj:`Test.QuickCheck.ContractModel.Internal.Symbolics.SymValue`, not a :hsobj:`Plutus.V1.Ledger.Value.Value`, but as you can see it *contains* a :hsobj:`Plutus.V1.Ledger.Value.Value`, which is all we care about right now.